-You have probably seen court reporters using court reporter machines on TV and in movies.
+You have probably seen court reporters using steno machines on TV and in movies.
 No one except court reporters know how these little machines work, but most don’t know their history.
 I’ve written up the history of the court reporter machine so everyone will know.

 Court Reporter Machine History